 Bank Overdrafts Pros and Cons

-- f you spend too much time in the ‘red’, getting out of it can be difficult.
+- if you spend too much time in the ‘red’, getting out of it can be difficult

 Credit Unions are usually set up to service a community whether it is a geographical one, or a common lifestyle or profession.
 They are usually there to help members of the community who may not be able to afford or be accepted through a high street bank or a similar institution.
 Another advantage of credit unions is that they may lend smaller amounts (£50-300) as opposed to banks who may only lend larger amounts.